Reasons Why You Might Have Been Waitlisted

 What Should You Do if You've Been Waitlisted?

-If you've been waitlisted, you have the choice to stay on the waitlist or back out and move on with your applications.
+If you've been waitlisted, you can stay on the waitlist or back out and move on with your applications.
 If you're torn and don't know how to proceed, consider where that school is on your list of schools.
+Evaluating your goals and priorities for admission can help you decide on the next steps.

 If you were waitlisted by your dream school, then it might be worth waiting for a while to see what happens.
 You could review your list of safety schools and be ready to apply to them, just in case.
 Or, if you were waitlisted by a reach school and you still have some other great options to explore, maybe backing out will free up the space to put all your effort into the other schools on your list.